nurulizyansyaza/courier-service/README.md

 5. Builds all 3 frontend frameworks (with `--base=/<framework>/`) and uploads to S3
 6. Invalidates CloudFront cache

-Each sub-repo has its own CI workflow.
-When tests pass on a sub-repo's `main` branch, it triggers the staging deploy via `gh workflow run` (requires `DEPLOY_TRIGGER_TOKEN` secret in each sub-repo).
+All sub-repos are checked out from their `main` branch for staging builds.
+Each sub-repo has its own CI workflow — when tests pass on a sub-repo's `main` branch, it automatically triggers the staging deploy via `gh workflow run` (requires `DEPLOY_TRIGGER_TOKEN` secret in each sub-repo).

 Manual deployment via GitHub Actions `workflow_dispatch`: